-Many makers decide they want to weld their own laser cut and waterjet cut parts.
-This decision can be a daunting one; the upfront costs can be high depending on what equipment you choose, and there’s a definite learning curve, especially if you decide to jump into TIG welding.
-So we’ve put together some of our best welding tips to help you through your first laser cut and welded projects.
+Many makers decide they want to weld their own laser cut parts.
+This decision can be a daunting one; the upfront costs can be high depending on what equipment you choose, and there’s a definite learning curve, especially if you decide to jump into TIG welding (more on that later).

 At the same time, there is no more versatile tool you can add to your design-build “toolbox” than the ability to weld two custom-made pieces together.
 Not to mention the satisfaction that comes from seeing your idea go from a napkin-sketch all the way to finished product using your own tools and ingenuity.
 So if you’re just getting started, congratulations!